Tumulty-Web-Services/my-golf-score-app-pwa/README.md

 #### TODO:

-1. Integrate replay game with new auth & re-integrate tests
+1. Integrate replay game with new auth
+  * re-integrate tests
+  * make sure stripe is working
 2. Finalize offline functionality
-   - with localstorage push to mongodb if online
+   * *with localstorage push to mongodb if online
 3. Get Edit Page working with subscriptions
 4. Review the game play experience & fix login issues
 5. Refine to get high lighthouse scores
+6. Create a preview & production branch
-6. Test on the golf course
+7. Test on the golf course

 ## Build status